This website was originally my way to

 I'm attracted to the idea that America became successful because of a good social contract with all its citizens.
 That social contract has been greatly strained recently.
 To me it's important to address our widening inequality.
 I want leaders that recognize "we're all in this together," so for example I once supported the candidacy of Robert Reich for governor of Massachusetts, and I once supported the candidacy of Dennis Kucinich for the Democratic contender for president.
 (I no longer vote for Republicrats at all no matter what — the USA badly needs to escape the two party system trap.)
 Here are the three simple planks of the USA's social contract:

 I try to think and act very locally where I have some sense of control over what happens.
 Even so, I have opinions on a wide range of social, political, and policy issues, including particular ideas for improving our government to make it even better.
+Of course having opinions leads to having discussions.

 I wonder if our government fell for a conspiracy theory.
 Laurie Mylroie in her books hypothesizes a single mastermind behind both the earlier and the final attacks on the World Trade Center, the Anthrax attacks, and more.
 And according to her hypotheses that mastermind was Saddam Hussein.
 Although it's easy to dismiss her ideas as the ravings of a crackpot, many in our government apparently fully subscribed to and even acted on them.
 The context of this unsubstantiated fringe theory makes things like Vice President Cheney's long disappearance to an "undisclosed location", the quick and easy conflation of 9/11 with Iraq, and the very strong reaction to the Anthrax attacks easier to understand.